TimMcCool/scratchattach/README.md

 ```

 **Get a Scratch / TurboWarp cloud var from the websocket:**

-This feature is not working anymore.
+This feature is not working at the moment.

 **Close the cloud connection:**